UI Design: Language selectors

 10 most beautiful language selectors

-Here is the list of the most beautiful and interesting language selectors we have found.
+Here, we present a list of the most beautiful and interesting language selectors we have found, along with some tips on why they work so well.

 Mango